BYD Auto: 2020–present: rapid growth and global expansion

 In early 2023 and early 2024, BYD introduced the Champion Edition and Honor Edition versions of its models, respectively, featuring price reductions aimed at expanding market share in the Chinese market.
-The strategy contributed to intensified price war in the market, prompting Chinese authorities to advise BYD to avoid further price reductions.
-In response, on 10 February 2025, BYD introduced Smart Driving Edition versions across 21 models, featuring enhanced advanced driver assistance systems (ADAS) marketed as God's Eye, including city-level NOA (Navigate on Autopilot), with prices starting at 100,000 yuan.
+The strategy contributed to an intensified price war in the market, prompting Chinese authorities to advise BYD to avoid further price reductions.
+In response, on 10 February 2025, BYD introduced Smart Driving Edition versions across 21 models, featuring enhanced advanced driver assistance systems (ADAS) marketed as TianShen, including city-level NOA (Navigate on Autopilot), with prices starting at 100,000 yuan.
 The update aims to offer additional features without increasing prices.

 In July 2025, BYD recorded its first monthly delivery drop of the year, shipping 341,030 vehicles compared with 377,628 in June, and nearly flat versus the same month in 2024.
 In the second quarter of 2025, BYD posted its first profit decline in more than three years, with net income down 29.9% year-on-year to 6.4 billion yuan.
 In September 2025, BYD announced internally and to its suppliers had cut its annual sales target by up to 16% to 4.6 million units, down from the 5.5 million originally guided in March.
+Wang Chuanfu stated the reason for the sales drop was because BYD's technological lead were not as strong as the previous years, and promised to launch "major technological announcements" in 2026.
+Despite the cut, by the end of 2025, BYD had overtaken Ford Motor Company in terms of vehicles sold per year.
+The "major technological announcements" were revealed in March 2026, which included the second-generation Blade battery alongside an ultra-fast "Flash Charging" technology, enabling compatible vehicles to charge from a 10% to 70% state of charge in 5 minutes, and from 10% to 97% in 9 minutes.